-- Task 1.0 Funds were moved from Subtask 1.3 and fund balances to Subtasks 1.1 and 1.2 to allow more staff time for creating and posting agendas and revising the Public Participation Plan (PPP) to address FHWA and TxDOT comments. - Task 4.0 When the UPWP was written in the spring of 2021, it was assumed that the GCMPO would utilize SPR Funds for a portion of the subtasks under Task 4.0.
+- Task 1.0 Funds were moved from Subtask 1.3 to Subtask 1.1 and 1.2 to allow more staff time for creating and posting agendas and revising the Public Participation Plan (PPP) to address FHWA and TxDOT comments. - Task 4.0 When the UPWP was written in the spring of 2021, it was assumed that the GCMPO would utilize SPR Funds for a portion of the subtasks under Task 4.0.
 TxDOT has notified the GCMPO that we do not qualify for SPR Funds for FY 2023.
-Therefore, funds have been allocated for utilizing a consultant to complete all subtasks under Task 4.0.
+Therefore, all available funds have been allocated for utilizing a consultant to complete all subtasks under Task 4.0.
 Task 4.3 includes funds allocated for the set aside "Safe and Accessible Transportation Option" in the amount of at least \$3,775.20 as required by \$11206(b). - Task 5.0 Funds have been included under Subtask 5.2 to allow a consultant to complete Phases 3 & 4 of the Grayson County Thoroughfare Plan.
+A consultant may assist staff as needed on Subtask 5.2.